mail us | mail this page

 You need one or more Static IP addresses if any of the following are true:

-1. You run one or more Web server's directly on your site that require external access (from the Internet or an Extranet).
+1. You run one or more Web server's directly on your site that require external access (from the Internet);

-2. You run one or more E-mail server's directly on your site that require external access (from the Internet or an Extranet).
+2. You run one or more E-mail server's directly on your site that require external access (from the Internet);

-3. You run one or more FTP server's directly on your site that require external access (from the Internet or an Extranet)
+3. You run one or more FTP server's directly on your site that require external access (from the Internet);

-4. You run one or more DNS server's directly on your site that require external access (from the Internet or an Extranet).
+4. You run one or more DNS server's directly on your site that require external access (from the Internet);

-5. You run any other service or 'Application' that requires external access (from the Internet or an Extranet).
-Some Financial Terminal Client and other licensed applications require that you have a static IP address for licensing purposes.
+5. You run any other service or 'Application' that requires external access (from the Internet).
+Some Financial Terminal Client and other licensed applications require that you have a static IP address for licensing purposes;

-Note: If you are using DSL to host local services, be aware that DSL normally provides asymmetric speeds and that incoming speed (from the Internet) is normally faster than outgoing (to the Internet) speed.
-In some cases the difference in speed is significant.
+Note: If you are using DSL/Cable to host local services, be aware that these services normally provide asymmetric speeds and that incoming speed (from the Internet) is normally faster than the outgoing (to the Internet) speed.
+In some cases this difference in speed is significant.
 In the case of browsing and most client services this difference works in your favor.
-You send a small amount of data (a single URL) and get back a lot of data from a web site.
-If you are providing a service the opposite is true.
-Users send you (incoming) a small amount of data (a single URL) and your local service sends (outgoing) a lot of data.
+You send a small amount of data (a single URL) at, relatively, slow speed and get back a lot of data from a web site or FTP server - a file download or a web page - at a,relatively, fast speed.
+If you are providing a service using DSL or Cable the opposite is true.
+Users send you (incoming) a small amount of data (a single URL) at a, relatively, fast speed and your local service sends (outgoing) a lot of data at a, relatively, slow speed.
 Check with your ISP/Telecom supplier for the details.

-1. If you run one of any type of server (FTP, Web, E-mail etc.) on site then you only require a single Static IP address since most DSL and other modems embed a port mapper (aka NAT-PAT).
+1. If you run one of any type of server (FTP, Web, E-mail etc.) on site then you only require a single Static IP address.
+Each service uses a different well known port number, for instance web/http uses port 80, and most DSL and cable modems embed a port mapper (a.k.a NAT-PAT);

-2. If you run one copy of any application which uses Fixed Port Numbers you only need a single Static IP address.
+2. If you run one copy of any application which uses Fixed (or well known) Port Numbers you only need a single Static IP address;

 3. In all other cases you need as many Static IP addresses as there are Applications or Servers that use the same Port Number.